jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

     expire.
   - Provide a *dry run* flag to the API to allow seeing how the autoscaler would scale without applying the results.
+- Support scaling all resources the Horizontal Pod Autoscaler can scale.
+  - ReplicaSets.
+  - ReplicationControllers.
+  - StatefulSets.
+  - Deployments.
+- Metric gathering modes.
+  - Can run in a *per pod* autoscaling mode, which will run metric gathering for each pod the targeted resource manages.
+  - Can run in a *per resource* autoscaling mode, which will run metric gathering only once for the targeted resource.
+- Full customisation of K8s resources, allowing Custom Pod Autoscalers to define their own resource dependencies.
+  - When this customised resource is provided, the Custom Pod Autoscaler should have ownership; meaning if the autoscaler is deleted the resource is deleted.
+- Implemented Custom Pod Autoscalers
+  - Examples to help developers.
+    - Autoscaler written in Python.
+    - Autoscaler written in Golang.
+    - Autoscaler that scales based on Twitter activity.
+- \>= 70% Unit test coverage.

+## Could Have

 - Hooks for different actions/stages in the autoscaling process.
   - Hooks would be points at which a user-defined shell command is executed, to allow users to have greater control of the Custom Pod Autoscaler.